How Does OEM...

 OEM Tracks Opioid Overdoses in Milwaukee County

 As data shows a continuing increase in overdose deaths, a consistent methodology to track overdoses, both fatal and non-fatal, in real time across jurisdictions, is necessary to mobilize a public health response capable of addressing these issues within our communities.
-By tracking the administration of naloxone by Milwaukee County's EMS providers and law enforcement agencies, OEM helps inform and support comprehensive strategies in two key formats:
+By tracking the administration of naloxone by Milwaukee County's EMS providers and law enforcement agencies, OEM helps inform and support comprehensive strategies in one key format:

-To learn more about OEM's data set, submit a data request form here.
+To learn more about OEM's data set, submit an OEM data request form.

 Note: To ensure HIPAA compliance, the incident locations shown on these maps have been geographically masked and do not refer to exact incident locations; these incidents may or may not represent all opioid overdoses encountered in the system.